This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Then she and my dad pulled away and left.
 I wrapped my arms around my sister as she cried.

 Back then, we hadn’t known what we know now.
 We were both born odd.
 But while my sister had reddish-brown hair and forest green eyes – a normal color – I had bright blue hair and ocean blue eyes.

 Only a few years ago, when we reached 13, did I notice something different.
 At first, it was slightly pointed ears.

 Then when a group of boys tried to mess with us, I felt my gut pinch, right before water burst from the sewers and drenched the boys.

 I knew then what I was; I was a Fae.
 My sister had her ears, but I didn’t figure out her powers until she grew a vine around our last owner and flung him into a wall, killing him instantly.

 “Twenty Himas!” shouted the auctioneer, bringing me out of my thoughts.

 Currently, she and I wore cloaks that hid our faces and our ears that would certainly get us sent to the execution chambers.

-Mine was pure white, to help me hide my white hair while hers was normal brown.
-Lucky her, she wasn't as obvious as me in appearance.
-My white hair was like a beacon to what I was.
+Mine was blue, to help me hide my blue hair while hers was normal brown.
+Lucky her, she wasn’t as obvious as me in appearance.
+My blue hair was like a beacon to what I was.